 If you or a loved one is struggling with drug addiction, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about drug addiction treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about drug addiction treatment at Belmont Behavioral Health System in Philadelphia, PA

 Substance abuse is a term used to describe behavior that includes the intentional misuse of drugs or alcohol.
 An individual may engage in substance use once or multiple times.
 Substance abuse may even include the misuse of legal substances or prescription drugs.
 In some cases, individuals might abuse both legal and illegal substances, such as when a person misuses prescription opioid painkillers as well as illegal drugs such as heroin.
 Substance abuse may occur when an individual strives to self-medicate him or herself, or when the individual is simply using the substance to obtain a “high” feeling.